When to Euthanize an Aggressive Dog

 Management may include training a dog to wear a basket muzzle and always having them wear it when they leave the house on a leash.
 It may mean never taking them for regular dog walks around the neighborhood, instead providing exercise and mental enrichment at home only.
 It may be not ever having visitors over to your home.
 Management may also include incorporating prescription medications for anxiety.

-But the truth is that management is never 100%.
-Management can and will likely fail at some point.
-Someone may leave a gate or door open.
-A gate latch may not fully close.
 One must always consider the "what if?"
-What if management did fail, and the dog got out of the yard?
+What if management fails and the dog gets out of the yard?
 What if another neighborhood pet found their way into your yard unexpectedly?
 What if a friend or family member entered your home without you there?
 Could you live with the potential consequences and liability if the worst-case management failure happened?

 Training for Aggressive Behavior